mobilecoinofficial/MobileCoin-Swift/docs/check-transaction-status.md

-# Check Transaction Status (for Sender)
+# Check transaction status (for sender)

-Senders can check their transaction status on their smartphone’s MobileCoin wallet app by looking up their balance history in their Settings:
+Senders can check their transaction status on their smartphone’s MobileCoin wallet app by looking up their balance history in the app's  *Settings*:

 ![Locate the balance history in the Settings.](images/balance-history.jpeg) ![Users can check their transaction status of their recent sent payments on their smartphone’s MobileCoin wallet app by looking up their balance history in their Settings.](images/transaction-status.jpeg)